ADGEfficiency/adgefficiency.github.io/_posts/2020-04-25-world-models.md

 In a more general setting, the variances learnt by a Gaussian mixture can be used as a measure of uncertainty.

 A mixture model requires statistics (probabilities, means and variances) as input.
-In the World Models memory, these statistics are supplied by a long short-term memory (LSTM) network.  *If the LSTM is unfamiliar, take a look at Appendix Four.*
+In the World Models memory, these statistics are supplied by a long short-term memory (LSTM) network.  (*If the LSTM is unfamiliar, take a look at Appendix Four*).

-## Implementing the memory
+## Implementing the memory in Python

 The reimplementation memory is built in a way that the Gaussian mixture can be tested separately from the LSTM, using a simpler feedforward neural network feeding the mixture statistics.

 From a software development perspective, development of the `Memory` class was done in two distinct approaches.

 ## Performance based testing

 The first was testing the generalization of the MDN on a toy dataset.
-The inspiration and dataset came directly from [Mixture Density Networks with TensorFlow](http://blog.otoro.net/2015/11/24/mixture-density-networks-with-tensorflow/) by David Ha.
+The inspiration and dataset came directly from [Mixture Density Networks with TensorFlow by David Ha](http://blog.otoro.net/2015/11/24/mixture-density-networks-with-tensorflow/).
 It is in Tensorflow 1.0, which required updating to Tensorflow 2.0.
 You can see the notebook I used to develop the MDN + LSTM at [world-models/notebooks/memory-quality-check.ipynb]().

 The next test was with an LSTM generating the statistics of the mixture: